Gavand/R-Programming/README.md

 # R
-R Programs consisting of statistical, transformations, linear model, distribution, and data manipulation commands.
+R Programs consisting of statistical, transformation, linear model, distribution, and data manipulation commands.
 Completed in R Studio and Jupyter.